Canadians Abroad and Returning Travelers

 - The Alberta Government has established checkpoints at the Calgary and Edmonton airports, and at the Coutts land border crossing (which handles 90% of land border traffic).

 - Arriving persons must undergo a temperature check and complete an isolation questionnaire showing that they have a credible plan for a 14-day quarantine, including a safe place to self-isolate and plans for obtaining food and medicines without leaving the property.

 - June 17: Masks for passengers and employees are now mandatory.

 - Passport services continue to be available if you need to travel urgently.
 If your travel is not urgent, please wait until services return to normal.
 If you previously applied but do not need to travel urgently, your application will be processed when services resume.

 - For valid reasons to travel urgently and how to apply, go to:COVID-19 passport services

 In light of the multiple measures implemented by governments throughout the world to contain the spread of the coronavirus disease (COVID-19), the Government of Canada advises Canadians to avoid non-essential travel until further notice.

-To help Canadians abroad return home or shelter in place, the Government of Canada is creating a special financial assistance program, the COVID-19 Emergency Loan Program for Canadians Abroad.
+To help Canadians abroad return home or shelter in place, the Government of Canada has created a special financial assistance program, the COVID-19 Emergency Loan Program for Canadians Abroad.
 With this program, Canadians abroad directly impacted by COVID-19 will have the option of applying for an emergency loan of up to $5,000 to help secure their timely return to Canada and/or to temporarily cover their life-sustaining needs while they work toward their return.